iliyayz/qb-pawnshop-job/README.md

 - Two stashes: **Job Stash** (shared while on duty) and **Personal Stash**
 - Optional Discord logging for **Sales**, **Exchanges**, and **Stash** activity (via webhooks)

-> ⚠️ This version is **fully English**.
-Non‑English comments/labels have been translated.
-> ⚠️ Replace any `YOUR_WEBHOOK_URL_HERE` in `config.lua` with your **own** Discord webhook URLs.
-> ⚠️ The original files you provided appear to have a few truncated sections.
-The code here mirrors your structure and comments one‑to‑one, but you may still need to complete any missing logic in your original `server.lua` if it was incomplete in the upload.

 ## Requirements

 - `qb-core`